Here Comes Hurricane Lee: Watches, Advisories Stretch From NY Through New England

 A Category 2 storm on the Saffir-Simpson Hurricane Wind Scale, it's picked up speed a bit in the last 24 hours and is now moving north at 9 miles per hour.

 Hurricane watches are in effect in Maine from Portland to Eastport where downed trees from wind gusts up to around 70 mph are expected to cause widespread power outages on Friday night, Sept.
-15 into Saturday, Sept.
+15 into Saturday evening, Sept.
 16.

 A tropical storm watch has also been issued for wide-ranging coastal areas extending from Maine to Rhode Island.